Putting the Lead into Leadership: How to Influence with Integrity

 - how to influence discussions.

+But these don’t get to the core, unconscious issues of the followers: the information we offer sometimes, albeit unconsciously, unwittingly pushes against the systems causing the very resistance it is intended to avoid.
+Information is the last thing people need to buy-in to change; the trick is to begin by opening up the system to accept something new and only then, when there is buy-in from the core at the beliefs level, introduce the information.
 I was writing an article on decision making and interviewed the CEO of a well-known stationary store that was just about to merge with a well-known courier.
 I asked him how he led his troops to a willingness to let go of their brand and be co-branded, work alongside of strangers, and make the myriad of changes necessary when different companies merge people and identities.
 He said it was easy.
 He and the COO traveled the country for six months with their multimillion dollar dog-and-pony show to the 30,000 employees, spouting the new message.SDM: How did it work?
 CEO: It was terrific.
 They loved it.
 Excited by it.
 SDM: No one objected?
 Got annoyed?
 Scared?
 CEO: Oh, sure.
 About 10% resisted.
 But that was to be expected.
 SDM: What happened to them?
 CEO: They became a retention issue.
 SDM: You fired 3,000 people because they didn’t like your dog and pony show?
 CEO: Yup.
 But it wasn’t a major problem.
 They were the ones that had been around for 18-20 years and had to go anyway.

 Sharon Drew Morgen is a NYTimes Business Bestselling author of 8 books, and the developer of Buying Facilitation®.
 She offers programs, consulting, and technical tools to help sellers, coaches, leaders, and consultants assist their buyers, followers and clients, unlock their unconscious and enable new decisions by matching closely led values.
 She is available to coach, train, consult, and develop with those seeking integrity in communication.
 She has worked with clients in technology, banking, insurance, health care, global consulting.
 Contact Sharon Drew at: firstname.lastname@example.org.
 Read more at www.facilitatingbuyin.com and www.sharondrewmorgen.com.